 For the French toast:

-- Grease the baking pan with butter.
+- Grease the baking pan or casserole dish with the melted butter.

-- Tear the bread into chunks, or cut into cubes, and evenly distribute in the pan.
+- Tear the bread into chunks, or cut into cubes, and distribute evenly in the pan.

 - Crack the eggs in a big bowl.